 The horsefly-sized insects known as warbles lay eggs on their hosts’ legs.
 Once the warble larvae hatch, they burrow into the skin and migrate through the tissues.
 When they reach a likely spot-usually the horse’s back-they form anthill shaped lumps on the skin surface.
 Each larva’s apartment has a tiny breathing hole that oozes pink fluid.
 Getting rid of warbles is tricky, since crushing one in the skin can set off a possibly fatal allergic reaction.
 A veterinarian must carefully widen the breathing holes and then draw the larvae out.
 Ivermectin kills warble larvae before they can migrate.

-If you're still not sure about your horse's skin abnormality, take time to consider when you first noticed it and how it has changed since.
+Historical Hints If you’re still not sure about your horse’s skin abnormality, take time to consider when you first noticed it and how it has changed since.
 Make a written record of all pertinent details:

 - When did the problem start and how quickly has it progressed?
 Skin conditions that grow fast and worsen continually, especially if they cause open lesions or crustiness, are more likely to be serious.